Prior99/coffee/README.md

 You will need to set some fields in this file, there are instructions included in the file on how to do so and what the specific fields do.

+You will also need to edit the ```.htaccess``` file and add IPs to the range of IP adresses from where the software should be reachable.
+Delete the preconfigured adresses and add your own or make everything public.

 ### 4. Enjoy a hot cup of coffee

 Grab a cup and reward yourself with a nice hot cup of coffee as you are done with setting up the software and should be able to reach it.